Finding an Article using Environment Complete

 There is not a PDF or HTML Full Text hyperlink available.
 Select the Full Text Finder button to find the article, which is available at the Electronic Journal Center (EJC).

 Example 2 - Meridional overturning circulation and climate change, as well as MOC and the carbon cycle

 There is a subject term climatic changes; however, it is possible this could be too restrictive of a search.
 A particular article could pertain to climate considerations, but does not have the subject term climatic changes.

 Enter (SU "climatic changes" OR (climate N3 change) OR SU "Carbon Cycle") in the first textbox.
-Enter (Meridional overturning circulation or MOC) in the second textbox as shown below.
+Enter (Meridional overturning circulation or MOC) in the second textbox.

 The command SU notifies the system that the following word or phrase should be searched in the subject terms.
-The dropdown can be used to indicated the same.
-The SU command was used in this case in order to have a keyword proximity search on the same line.
+The SU command was used instead of the dropdown in order to have a keyword search on the same line.
 The command, N3, forces climate and change to be within three words of each other in any order (i.e changes in climate OR climate change).

 To find, select the Full Text Finder button .
-This article is available at the Wiley Online Library.
+This article is available at the publisher's Web site.

 Request through interlibrary loan